astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 - Checking primary key columns for uniqueness.
 - Checking the number of distinct values of a column.

-In the example below 6 checks on 3 different columns are performed by the `SQLColumnCheckOperator`:
+In the example below, we perform 6 checks on 3 different columns using the `SQLColumnCheckOperator`:

 - Check that "MY_DATE_COL" contains only _unique_ dates between 2017-01-01 and 2022-01-01.
 - Check that "MY_TEXT_COL" has at least 10 distinct values and no `NULL` values present.